Backpacking in the UK is a great way to see the numerous sights on offer across the country.

 Things to do in the UK

-If you’re a sports lover like myself, one of the best things to do in the UK is to go and watch some football!
+If you’re a sports lover like me, one of the best things to do in the UK is to go and watch some football!

 The Premier League is the most football league on the planet, and it’s on a lot of people’s bucket list to see their team in the flesh.